 Cybersecurity remains a key focus for boards of public companies.
 Ransomware attacks, the theft of personally identifiable information and “zero-day” vulnerability exploits continue to fill the headlines, and directors of public companies in all industries should take it as a reminder of their important oversight role in the management of risk and the need to assess both management’s ability to properly manage cybersecurity matters and their own capabilities to serve in a meaningful oversight role.
 Our cross-disciplinary and responsive team takes a practical approach when assessing the changing cybersecurity and data protection landscape and works with clients to help them understand their risk profile, assess management’s handling of cybersecurity threats and learn about emerging trends and best practices.

 The focus on climate change and environmental sustainability only continues to grow.
 Resulting from legislative and social pressures on a global scale, companies need to enhance corporate disclosure to stakeholders on the effects of climate change on their operating and financial results.
-Further, companies are looking to manage environments risks with the context of their businesses, and have sought ways to act in an environmentally conscious manner.
-Whether a company has long-standing environmentally focused policies or is new to thinking about how its business strategies and sustainability intersect, we can provide sophisticated advise to support these initiatives.
+Further, companies are looking to manage environmental risks within the context of their businesses, and have sought ways to act in an environmentally conscious manner.
+Whether a company has long-standing environmentally focused policies or is new to thinking about how its business strategies and sustainability intersect, we can provide sophisticated advice to support these initiatives.

 Whether it be investing in the mature green bond market, participating in an emerging green and ESG loan market, or committing publicly to combat climate change, nimble companies are learning to navigate the new world of impact investing and fiduciary and other investor interest in ESG investment opportunities and funds.
 Shearman & Sterling is at the forefront of these product developments, including advising on the first sovereign green bond in Latin America and constructing the first-of-its-kind Women’s Livelihood Bond.
 We stay on top of regulatory changes and market trends to keep our clients on the cutting edge.